 Ontario Construction News staff writer

-Interpaving Ltd. has been chosen to complete construction of the detailed design for the Hollinger Park in Timmins and, based on the detailed work plan submitted by the contractor, the project should be completed by the end of November, if weather co-operates.
+Interpaving Ltd. has been chosen to complete construction of the detailed design for the Hollinger Park in Timmins and, based on the detailed work plan submitted by the contractor, the project could be completed by the end of November.

 A series of pre-construction activities have wrapped up, including the completion of detailed shop drawings relating to the steel, electrical, concrete, paving stones and other material components, as well as pricing and ordering of materials, fencing and heavy equipment has been mobilized.

-“Over the coming weeks, the public can expect the vision of the new Hollinger Park to take form with the mobilization of additional equipment and manpower, the delivery of construction materials and site preparation activities,” said Mark Jensen, the city’s director of Community and Development Services.
+“Over the coming weeks, the public can expect the vision of the new Hollinger Park to take form with the mobilization of additional equipment and manpower, the delivery of construction materials and site preparation activities,” Mark Jensen, the city’s director of Community and Development Services, said in the Daily Timmins Press.

 “We understand the disappointment of some residents in not being able to fully utilize the park this summer.”